sinmirka/joker-app/README.md

 ## 📖 Overview

 JOKER is a Python-based application demonstrating system integration capabilities.
-It sends realistic Windows notifications and explores random folders in a playful manner.
+It is still in early development and currently can only send realistic Windows notifications and explore random folders.

 ## ⚠ Disclaimer